rapier83/getdata-006/README.md

-# Gettign and Cleaning Data Course Project
+# Getting and Cleaning Data Course Project

 this script code is consist of below functions.
 When you use code in **R** type `x <- getData()` and it check files. if there's no file or folder it download and unzip to original folder(UCI HAR Dataset). this code use that dataset folder name